valentic/mango-network-website/README.md

-# mango-network-website
+# MANGO Network Web Application

-Web application for the MANGO camera network
+Web application for the MANGO camera network to display system status and access data products.